 Transfer of advisors

-See Chapter IV, heading Doctor of Philosophy, subheading Department Regulations
+See Chapter IV, heading Doctor of Philosophy, subheading Program Regulations

-Students are assigned a primary advisor (or co-advisors) upon admission.
-In rare cases a student may wish to change his or her primary advisor (or co-advisors).
-If a student wishes to change his or her primary advisor (or co-advisors) the student must notify the Area Graduate Program Coordinator.
+Students are assigned a primary Advisor (or co-advisors) upon admission.
+In rare cases a student may wish to change their primary advisor (or co-advisors).
+If a student wishes to change their primary advisor (or co-advisors), the student must notify the Area Graduate Program Coordinator.
 The coordinator will provide assistance to the student who seeks to transfer.
 In those cases where the advisor is also the Area Graduate Program Coordinator, the student should contact the departmental graduate studies coordinator.